floydhub/floyd-docs/docs/guides/run_on_floydhub_button.md

 There are two ways of referencing the template source code repository:

-* Resolve template implicitly.
+* **Basic Setup** This is the preferred approach.
+Add the button code without specifying the URL of your repository.
 This is best for GitHub-hosted documentation on your project's README.
-If you don't specific a `template` parameter, FloydHub infers it from the location of the button using the `referrer` header.
+If you don't specify a `template` parameter, FloydHub infers it from the location of the button using the `referrer` header.
 This makes the button stable under forks of the repository.

-* Using an explicit `template` query paramter that points to the repo.
-This is useful for buttons sitting outside of GitHub, such as in blog posts or documentation (like this!)
+* **Advanced Setup**: Using an explicit `template` query parameter that points to the repo.
+This is useful for buttons sitting outside of GitHub, such as in blog posts or documentation (like this page!)

-### Using an implicit template
+### Basic Setup

 If you're embedding the button in a GitHub repository's README file, FloydHub will automatically infer the repository URL from the `referrer` header when someone clicks the button.

 !!! important "Using an implicit template"
     This is convenient because it avoids hard-coding the specific repository URL into the button, allowing forks of the repository to work properly without a change to the button href.

-Here's an example.
+Here's an example that you can copy and paste directly into your own project's README file:

 ```markdown
 [![Run on FloydHub](https://s3-us-west-2.amazonaws.com/floydhub-assets/button/button.png)](https://floydhub.com/run)